hapax/hapax.github.io/assets/minimal-networks.md

 ### 2.3.
 Hubs and spokes <a id="sec-2-3" name="sec-2-3"></a>

+As advertised above, all this work with triangles will pay off with some beautiful insights into minimal networks for an arbitary number of cities!
+Remarkably, solving the apparently simple case of the equilateral triangle tells us what a train network looks like for an arbitrary number of cities.

 ## 3. Graphs <a id="sec-3" name="sec-3"></a>

 ### 3.1.
 Trees <a id="sec-3-1" name="sec-3-1"></a>